This page gives your recommendations and a map of restaurants within driving distance from Makanda Inn & Cottages.

 Carbondale is a big enough town where there will always be an option.

-At Keller’s Crossing Club House, just off of highway 51. this is one of our regular and favorite places to eat and have a drink.
+At Keller’s Crossing Club House, just off of highway 51.
+One of our regular and favorite places to eat and have a drink.
 A little over 2 miles from the Inn you can get a nice meal.
-The weekend specials are great and the conversation is always lively when sitting at the bar.
+The weekend specials are great, and the conversation is always lively when sitting at the bar.
 Currently open Friday & Saturday nights, 4-9 pm and a golfers menu, 10 am – 4 pm based on demand.
 Always a good idea to call first.
 If you see any of our good friends say hello to Tim, Lynn, Jason, Candace, Bobby, Toni, Samantha, or Lori for us when you go.

 The lodge is about 2 miles from the Inn.
 Famous for their fried chicken, seems everybody makes the obligatory pilgrimage at least once during their stay with us.
-The lodge, which is impressive, is one of numerous park buildings that was built by the Civilian Conservation Corps.
+The lodge, which is impressive, is one of the numerous park buildings that was built by the Civilian Conservation Corps.
 The Corps existed from 1933 to 1942 as work relief for families and young men, during the Great Depression.